12 Years Ago Today

 Kelly Johnson was having a very similar time with Arizona.
-At the trade time, he was hitting .209/.287/.412 with 18 home runs.
-Like Hill, Johnson had better terrific in the past and was a second baseman too.
+He hit .209/.287/.412 at the trade time with 18 home runs.
+Like Hill, Johnson had better terrific in the past and was a second baseman, too.
 The biggest difference was that Johnson hit left-handed.

 John McDonald was a fan favourite.
 He was a hard-working, great glove, poor bat middle infielder.
 I loved watching him play defense.
 I loved watching him practice his defense, the rare time I could get to.

-Kelly was a guy that Alex Anthopoulos had wanted for a long time and finally got.
-We seem to always be looking for that left-handed hitting power bat.
-He did hit some better for that last month with the Jays (.270/.364/.417, with 3 home runs in 33 games).
+Kelly was a guy Alex Anthopoulos had wanted for a long time and finally got.
+We are always looking for that left-handed hitting power bat.
+He hit some better for that last month with the Jays (.270/.364/.417, with 3 home runs in 33 games).
 Unfortunately, he returned to his non-hitting ways in 2012, putting up a .225/.313/.365 with 16 home runs in 142 games.

-After that season, he signed with the Rays as a free agent and bounced from team to team for the next three years before retiring after the 2016 season.
+After that season, he signed with the Rays as a free agent and bounced from team to team for three years before retiring after the 2016 season.

-Hill played five pretty good seasons with the Diamondbacks, hitting .273/.331/.439 with 55 home runs in 525 games and winning the Silver Slugger award in 2012.
-Well, actually, he had one very good season (he had a 5.1 bWAR in 2012) and then had a bunch of roughly replacement-level seasons.
+Hill played five good seasons with the Diamondbacks, hitting .273/.331/.439 with 55 home runs in 525 games and winning the Silver Slugger award in 2012.
+He had one very good season (he had a 5.1 bWAR in 2012) and then had a bunch of roughly replacement-level seasons.
 But the Diamondbacks made it to the playoffs in 2011 after the trade.
-Hill had a very good series, hitting .278/.435/.444 in their 5-game NLDS loss to the Brewers.
+Hill had an excellent series, hitting .278/.435/.444 in their 5-game NLDS loss to the Brewers.